 What can I substitute for corn syrup in cornflake cookies?

 Instead of corn syrup (a.k.a karo syrup), you can use honey, maple syrup, or even mini marshmallows.
 Mini marshmallows will melt down like corn syrup for the same effect.

 Low-Carb Chocolate No-Bake Cookies

 - 2 cups granulated sugar or Swerve

 - 1.5 cups clear karo syrup, honey, or maple syrup

 - 2 cups smooth peanut butter

-- 12 ounce box cornflakes unsweetened
+- 1 12-ounce box unsweetened cornflakes

-- Tear off two large sheets of waxed paper (about 12 x 16 each) and spray lightly with cooking spray.
+- Tear off two large sheets of waxed paper (about 12 x 16 each) and spray them lightly with cooking spray.
 Set aside on a table or countertop.

 The greatest generation was formed first by the Great Depression.
 They shared everything – meals, jobs, clothing.